jzelenjak/SoftwareEngineeringMethods/microservices/courses/docs/API-document-courses.md

 GET "/api/courses/statistics/user-grade"
 ```

 This endpoint returns back a map of grades with their corresponding user ids for a specific course based on some input parameters.
-In order to use this endpoint you must provide a JSON object as input with the parameters listed below.
-Furthermore the output is also a JSON object
+In order to use this endpoint you must provide a json object as input with the parameters listed below.
+Furthermore the output is also a json object

 **Note you must be an admin or lecturer to get multiple user grades**